hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 running [`gcloud auth application-default login`][gcloud adc].

 ---

+* `access_token` - (Optional) A temporary [OAuth 2.0 access token] obtained from
+the Google Authorization server, i.e. the `Authorization: Bearer` token used to authenticate HTTP requests to GCP APIs.
+This is an alternative to `credentials`, and ignores the `scopes` field.
+You can alternatively use the `GOOGLE_OAUTH_ACCESS_TOKEN` environment variable.
+If you specify both with environment variables, Terraform uses the `access_token` instead of the `credentials` field.

+    -> Terraform cannot renew these access tokens, and they will eventually expire (default `1 hour`).
+If Terraform needs access for longer than a token's lifetime, use a service account key with `credentials` instead.

+---

 * `impersonate_service_account` - (Optional) The service account to impersonate for all Google API Calls.
 You must have `roles/iam.serviceAccountTokenCreator` role on that account for the impersonation to succeed.
 If you are using a delegation chain, you can specify that using the `impersonate_service_account_delegates` field.